 The Grants Program will send award recommendations, via memo and matrix and/or Action Item, to the Administration for approval.
-Upon Administration approval, the Grants Program will transmit an Action Item for signatures and submit the Action Item to the Committee on Resource Management for review and approval.
-Upon Committee review and approval, the Action Item will be submitted to the Board of Trustees (BOT) for final review and approval.
+Upon Administration approval, the Grants Program will transmit a preliminary awarding memorandum and an Action Item for signatures and submit the Action Item to the Committee on Resource Management for review and approval.
+Upon Committee review and approval, the Action Item will be forwarded to the Board of Trustees (BOT) for ratification.